magnASCII.io Simone Magnaschi

 Alan Kay on the context and catalysts of personal computing

-Alan Kay is a prolific computer scientist often referred to as the “father of personal computers."
-He's best known for his work on object-oriented programming languages, windowing graphical user interface design (also known as GUIs) and for leading the team that developed Smalltalk.
+Alan Kay — “father of personal computers" — is best known for his work on personal computing and for leading the team that developed Smalltalk.

 Saved on: 2021-10-17